SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Introduction

-\textbf{Our Contributions:} By taking all this into account, we propose a novel architecture termed Swin Volumetric Feature-learning Transformer (SwinVFTR) that utilizes a swin-transformer as an encoder and joins it to a 3D convolution-based decoder at distinct resolutions via novel volumetric spatial and depth attention block.
-Moreover, we modify the swin-transformer block with a Multi-receptive field residual block instead of MLP.
-Our model employs a channel-wise overlapped sampling technique to crop OCT volumes only in the depth axis, while retaining the spatial information.
-To validate our work, we compare four different 3D convolution and transformer-based architectures for medical image segmentation on three vendor-specific OCT datasets: Spectralis, Cirrus, and Topcon \cite{bogunovic2019retouch}.
-From Fig.~\ref{fig2}, it is apparent that our architecture segments retinal fluid with high dice-score and mean-IOU.
+\begin{itemize} \item[$\bullet$] A novel architecture termed Swin Volumetric Feature-learning Transformer (SwinVFTR) that utilizes a swin-transformer as an encoder and joins it to a 3D convolution-based decoder at distinct resolutions via novel volumetric spatial and depth attention block.
+Moreover, we modify the swin-transformer block with a Multi-receptive field residual block instead of MLP. \item[$\bullet$] Our model employs a channel-wise overlapped sampling technique to crop OCT volumes only in the depth axis while retaining spatial information.
+We minimize data loss due to resizing 3D volumes by replacing it with channel-wise sampling for inference. \item[$\bullet$] To validate our work, we compare four different 3D convolution and transformer-based architectures for medical image segmentation on three vendor-specific OCT datasets: Spectralis, Cirrus, and Topcon \cite{bogunovic2019retouch}.
+From Fig.~\ref{fig2}, it is apparent that our architecture segments retinal fluid with high dice-score and mean-IOU. \end{itemize}